A systematic study of super-Eddington layers in the envelopes of massive stars: Clues from observations: The Humphreys-Davidson limit

-Mixing process such as rotation, semiconvection and overshooting have also been shown to have large impact on the red supergiant phase of evolution for massive stars and on the reproducibility of the HD limit \citep{Schootemeijer:2019,Higgins:2020njv,Gilkis2021,Sabhahit:2021}.
-Further, many studies suggest that magnetic fields can have a significant effect on the sub-surface convection regions of the stars and hence on the density inversions.
+Mixing processes such as rotation, semiconvection, and overshooting have also been shown to have a large impact on the red-supergiant phase of evolution for massive stars and on the reproducibility of the HD limit \citep{Schootemeijer:2019,Higgins:2020njv,Gilkis2021,Sabhahit:2021}.
+Further, many studies suggest that magnetic fields can have a significant effect on the subsurface convection regions of the stars and hence on the density inversions.
 For example, \citet{Jiang2018} have shown that the turbulent velocity fields around the iron opacity peak can be escalated in the presence of magnetic fields.
 We have not explored the role of semiconvection, rotation, magnetic fields and binarity in this work, each of which we acknowledge can have a significant impact on the evolution of massive stars.
 Evolving massive stellar models with these properties is important and will be a part of future work.